GaetanLepage/phd-manuscript/sections/6_conclusion/0_index.typ

 Hardening the problem formulation could make such trivial policies insufficient, fully justifying using #acr("RL") as a framework for this task.

-== Prospective research directions
+== Prospective Research Directions

 *From simulation to real robots.*
 The most obvious extension of the work pursued in this PhD is its application to real robotic systems.

-*Continuous Audio-Visual Simulation.*
+*Continuous audio-visual simulation.*

 *End-to-end active localization.*